Skip to Content

 Introduction to winter vegetables

 There are many benefits to growing through winter, which I will explore later in the blog.
-But you can continue bringing home fresh, nutrient-dense produce right from your garden is amazing.
+But you can continue bringing home fresh, nutrient-dense produce right from your garden is fantastic.
 Imagine picking your Christmas or Holiday dinner from the garden that very morning.

 Growing winter vegetables also means that you are still visiting the garden in the coldest months.
 It lets you see if any maintenance is required in the garden and take action before the damage is compounded.